 What is the Combined Harvest Declaration (CHD) Form?
 The CHD Form is an initiative by most of the major seed companies to hopefully make the process of completing your yearly harvest declaration easier and quicker.
-Instead of receiving a separate declaration form from each of the individual seed companies, six of the major seed companies have contracted the National Grower Register (NGR) to mail out a single CHD Form on their behalf.
+Instead of receiving a separate declaration form from each of the individual seed companies, six of the major seed companies have contracted the National Grower Register Pty Ltd (NGR) to distribute a single CHD Form on their behalf.

 Do I have to complete the Form?
 Yes.
 Part of your obligations when purchasing and sowing any PBR variety is to provide all relevant information to the variety owner or applicable Royalty Manager enabling them to determine if all due royalty payments have been met.

-Why do I need to complete the Form if I have sold all my grain to an Auto Deducting Marketer?
-While you are aware that all of your grain has been sold to an Auto Deducting Marketer the Royalty Managers are unaware until you provide this information.
-If you have sold all of your grain to Auto Deducting Marketers, then you don’t need to advise any of the sales – just the information on Part 1 of the Form.
+Why do I need to complete the Form if I have sold all my grain to an Auto Deducting Grain Buyer?
+If all your grain sales have had EPR deducted by Auto-deducting Grain Buyers the Royalty Managers are unaware until you complete this Form.
+In Part 2 of this Form you will need to record all your grain sales to Auto-Deducting Grain Buyers that have NOT had EPR deducted.
+This may be sales direct to port or end users where the variety information has not been collected.
 The Royalty Managers also need to know if you have used any grain on farm for stockfeed, as royalties are payable for this as well.

 Why do you need the information from me?
 Doesn’t NGR have all the information?
 NGR do not receive, hold or view any delivery or sale information.